andrew-montague/procured/Sound.md

 ## 6. Connectivity and Integration:

-- Must provide a variety of connectivity options, including analog XLR inputs/outputs, AES/EBU digital audio outputs, and multiple USB ports for data transfer and external device connectivity.
+- Must provide a variety of connectivity options, including analogue XLR inputs/outputs.
 - Integrated USB or Ethernet ports for direct multitrack recording to a DAW (Digital Audio Workstation) or external storage device.
 - Support for remote control via tablets, smartphones, or laptops, allowing wireless mixing from anywhere in the venue.